benmvp/react-composite-events/README.md

 ## Quick Usage

-You use composite events by wrapping a comoponent in a higher-order component (HOC) that will provide a handler to the composite event:
+You use composite events by wrapping a component in a higher-order component (HOC) that will provide a handler to the composite event:

 ```js
 // import `addMouseRest` HOC